Who are we and what do we do?

 - 80% of funds raised so far have gone to research

-Diabetes Research WA was instrumental in establishing the Perth-based Centre for Diabetes Research (CDR) in 2005 which employs over 15 researchers at any given time.
+We also assisted in establishing the Perth-based Centre for Diabetes Research (CDR) in 2005 which has employed over 15 researchers at any given time.
 The sole purpose at the CDR is to conduct world-class research into diabetes under the guidance of Professor Grant Monahan.
-You can find out more about the CDR here
+You can find out more about the CDR here.

 We are intensely passionate about our work and believe we will find the solutions to diabetes by backing world-leading West Australian research.

 We understand the significant and growing impact diabetes is having on individuals, families and the broader community and so recognize the urgency of our work.

 To support research into the:

 - Investigation of the causes of and prevention of complications that can develop from diabetes

 - Prevention of diabetes (in all its forms) developing